igorline/slither_wiki/Detector-Documentation.md

 `MyConc` calls `add` of SafeMath, but does not store the result in `a`.
 As a result, the computation has no effect.

 ### Recommendation
-Ensure that all the return values of the function calls are stored in a local or state variable.
+Ensure that all the return values of the function calls are used.

 ## Builtin Symbol Shadowing
 ### Configuration